 Who knows about me before I arrive and what do they know?

 We firmly believe that there must be informed consent for you and the project.
-So, as to who knows about you: us, our local partner, the project and specific people you will be working with - and of course, your host knows about you too!
+So, as to who knows about you: us, our local partner, the project and specific people you will be working with.

 Where will I live?